university-of-york/fmsys-alma-printing-api/README.md

 #### Deployment Tips & Notes

 - Note the `Start-Sleep 30;` at the start of the `-Command` parameter.
 It was noted that if the script starts too quickly after logging in, then you might see errors.
 This ensures a delay before starting the queue checking.
-- If the script _flashes by_, i.e. errors appear, but the Powershell window closes too quickly to see what caused it, try temporarily adding the `-NoExit` Powershell option to the shortcut target.
 - If you need to reduce the `font-size` for a particular printer, you can do this by adjusting the relevant XSL template in Alma.
 For example, we use the following to reduce the `font-size` when printed to our Epson POS receipt printers:
 ```
 <xsl:if test="notification_data/receivers/receiver/printer/code = 'sorter' or notification_data/receivers/receiver/printer/code = 'kings'">